KULeuven-COSIC/ppknn/README.md

 paper by Zuber and Sirdey [0].
 We use Batcher's odd-even sorting network as described by Knuth [1].
-The algorithm is modified to output `k` sorted elements instead of `n`, where `n` is the length of the array.
+The algorithm is optimized to output `k` sorted elements instead of `n`, where `n` is the length of the array.
 This modification results in much fewer comparison,